yukon-forecasting/data/data/cpue/README.md

 ## Updates (reverse chronological)

-- 2024: ADF&G chose not to operate LYTF in 2024 so there's on data for this year.
+- 2024: ADF&G chose not to operate LYTF for Chinook in 2024 so there's on data for this year.
 - 2022: Percentile dates were derived from BE Set instead of Drift as planned.
 A comparison of BE Set against BE Drift as well as both BE sites against Pilot Station and Eagle sonars suggested BE Set more accurately indexed the run.

     | Percentile | BE Set | BE Drift | Pilot | Eagle |